Ex-Nihilo-Ltd/arkpay-wp/README.txt

 = Automatic installation =

 Automatic installation is the easiest option -- WordPress will handle the file transfer, and you won’t need to leave your web browser.
-To do an automatic install of ArkPay, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+To do an automatic install of ArkPay, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New”.

-In the search field type “ArkPay” then click “Search Plugins.”
+In the search field type “ArkPay” then click “Search Plugins”.
 Once you’ve found us, you can view details about it such as the point release, rating, and description.
-Most importantly of course, you can install it by!
-Click “Install Now” and WordPress will take it from there.
+Most importantly of course, you can install it by clicking “Install Now” and WordPress will take it from there.

 = Manual installation =